Ada-Developers-Academy/core-unit-1/big-o/problem-set-big-o.md

 ##### !end-answer
 ##### !explanation

 There are two nested loops in this method.
 The outer `while` loop gets run 17 times.
-The inner `for` loop gets run `count` number of times where `count` is the length of `input_list`.
+The inner `for` loop gets run `count` times where `count` is the length of `input_list`.
 Since the loops are nested, for each iteration of the outer loop, the complete inner loop gets run once.
-That means, the `print` statement will get executed (17 * `count`) number of times.
+That means, the `print` statement will get executed (17 * `count`) times.

 <br />

-In Big O terms, the `print` statement will get executed _(17 * n)_ number of times, where _n_ is the length of `input_list`.
+In Big O terms, the `print` statement will get executed _(17 * n)_ times, where _n_ is the length of `input_list`.
 While determining time complexity, we drop the constants.
 So, the time complexity of this algorithm is _O(n)_, where n is the length of `input_list`.
 In other words, the time complexity is linearly proportional to the input size.

 ##### !end-explanation
 ### !end-challenge